 Billings Clinic is Montana’s largest health care system serving Montana, Wyoming and the western Dakotas.
 A not-for-profit organization led by a physician CEO, Billings Clinic is governed by a board of community members, nurses and physicians.
 Billings Clinic is an integrated multi-specialty group practice with a 304-bed hospital and Level II trauma center.
-Billings Clinic has more than 4,600 employees, including more than 480 physicians and advanced practitioners offering more than 80 specialties.
+Billings Clinic has more than 4,700 employees, including more than 550 physicians and non-physician providers physicians and advanced practitioners offering more than 80 specialties.

 Billings Clinic's vision is to be a national leader in providing the best clinical quality, patient safety, service and value.
 Shared electronic medical records are one way we have worked towards that goal.